Hackdata2024/38-paradox/README.md

 Includes input forms, buttons, and other HTML elements for user interaction.
 Connects to external stylesheets and scripts.

+We have used Webflow for the layout and frontend technologies

 we have made 6 html files

 index.html >> the basic layout of our website is built